torson/knock-port/README.md

 - After a timeout, the client’s TCP stack retransmits the HTTP POST request.
 - This continues, following the exponential backoff strategy, until it reaches the maximum retransmission limit.

+Actually after the addition of firewall level filtering of HTTP URL path, this response blocking is not needed anymore.

 ## Configuration
 The server uses a YAML configuration file to define app names, their corresponding ports, access keys, and the duration for which the port should remain open.
 Here's an example of the configuration format: